 All ephemeral keys are stored in volatile memory in plaintext.
 Ephemeral keys are zeroized when they are no longer used.
-Other keys and CSPs are stored in non-volatile memory.
+Other keys and CSPs are stored in non-volatile memory with client keys being stored in encrypted form.

-To zeroize all keys and CSPs in the module, the Crypto Officer should execute the reset factory settings zeroize command at the serial console interface.
+To zeroize all keys and CSPs in the module, the Crypto-Officer should execute the reset factory settings zeroize command at the serial console interface.
 For security reasons, this command is available only through the serial console.